 - See the dog in their own home – this is also useful to understand them at ease, and for them to see you in their home

-- Feed the dog – if you can do a dog feeding when the owner is in the house, this will help you fully understand the routine.
+- Feed the dog – if you can do a dog feeding when the owner is in the house, this will help you fully understand the routine

-when you are petsitting for dogs a lot more may be demanded of you than if you were petsitting for guinea pigs or rabbits.
+- Dogsitting by the dog house sitter – When you are petsitting for dogs a lot more may be demanded of you than if you were petsitting for guinea pigs or rabbits.
 Dogs usually want engagement, they need exercise, and they need to be fed according to their routine schedules.
 Some dogs will demand more attention from you than others.
 There are varying demands and behaviours to observe also that vary from large dogs to small dogs.
 Working dogs, game or hunting dogs need even more exercise and attention to keep them healthy and happy.

-Regular house and dogsitter and in home dog sitter
+Pet sitting for dogs – Regular house and dogsitter and in home dog sitter

 If you are a regular house and dogsitter you will know to ensure that you have talked to the dog owner.
-Find out if there are any tips they can give you on their dog’s behaviour.
+Find out if there are any dogsitters tips they can give you regarding their dog’s behaviour.
 However, if you are new to house and dogsitting then make a point of taking a detailed brief.
 The dog you are about to care for may have particular habits and dog behaviours that you are not familiar with.

 If you are in a long term house sitting assignment you will have time to develop a deeper relationship with the dog.
 This means the dog behaviours become more familiar to you and often you will be able to predict their reaction to particular situations.
 Being their live in dog sitter gives you an advantage to build that strong bond with them over time.